Top 10 Galacticos of Real Madrid

 1 La Liga

-Zidane's elegance and intelligence on the ball defined the Galáctico ethos — class with silverware.
+Zidane's elegance and intelligence on the ball exemplified the Galáctico ethos — class accompanied by trophies.
+Even as a manager, he rescued Madrid multiple times, showcasing his loyal commitment to the club.

 3. Luís Figo (2000 – €60M from Barcelona)

-Perhaps the most politically charged signing in football history, Figo’s controversial switch from Barcelona not only inflamed rivals but also kick-started the Galáctico era.
+One of the most politically charged signings, Figo’s controversial switch from Barcelona ignited fierce rivalries but also kick-started the Galáctico era.
+His impacts were profound:

 2 La Liga titles